 Upon acceptence a prompt for payment information will be sent.
 You must select invoice or credit card.
 If you select invoice, you will still have the option to pay by credit card later.
 Course materials are distributed once payment is received in full, and we recommend completing some pre-work before attending to get the most benefit from the experience.

 Tuition benefits are available for those from nonprofits or who are veterans.
 For more information about veteran financial aid options and eligibility please visit the Executive Education Veteran Benefits page.
-An additional 15-percent group rate is available to two or more people applying from the same company at the same time.
+An 15-percent group rate is available to two or more people applying from the same company at the same time.
 Applications must be received on the same day to be reviewed together for the discount.
 There are no scholarship opportunities for this program.
-AIGA pays Yale School of Management for each attendee under contract.
+Special rates cannot be combined.

 Curated for design professionals in partnership with the Yale's School of Management, this sample schedule provides an overview of the topics covered in our week-long executive business certificate program.
 Session topics and teachers are subject to change.